How Often Should a Fire Extinguisher be Serviced?

 With these requirements in mind, how often should you have your fire extinguisher serviced and what kind of service?
 How often should you have your fire extinguisher serviced?

-Regular Visual Inspections (Monthly)
+Regular Visual Inspections (Once A Month)

 Believe it or not, you are required to regularly check the condition of your fire extinguishers: